zdjohn/akka-remote-kcl-example/README.md

 The main prupose is to showcase using kensis + akka.net remote to build a self healing service that can replay events all by itself from the time of critical failure.

-in side exapmle there is two types of processor:
+in side example there is two types of processor:
 * dummy processor
 * kcl processor

 you can pick the one you would like to try by updating autofac code here: https://github.com/zdjohn/akka-remote-kcl-exapmle/blob/master/IngestionService/Config/Dependencies.cs
 ~~~